 Part 1.
 How to Use Spotify with Runkeeper While Running

 As one of the most popular running apps, Runkeeper is free and works with both iOS and Android devices.
 Once you’ve downloaded the Runkeeper app, you could use the app to track your runs.
 Meanwhile, the good news is that Runkeeper supports streaming music from Spotify.
-So, you’re able to access music resources from Spotify through the Runkeeper app.
+So, you’re able to access music resources through the Runkeeper app.

 With Runkeeper Spotify integration, you can now easily take control of the playback of Spotify on Runkeeper.
 The following is about how to play Spotify music within Runkeeper on your iPhone or Android for enjoying your running journey.
 First up, you’ll need to download the app from the app store and sign up for an account.
 Then do the following steps: